 Permanent Alimony is typically granted when the parties have been married for a significant amount of time ( in most cases, it could be a period greater than 10 years) and one party is unable to obtain a reasonable means of support which can be due to a number of factors including illness, lack of work experience, lack of education or prolonged absence from the job market.
 Permanent alimony will end on remarriage and could be subject to termination in the event that the recipient cohabitates with a new individual or significant change of circumstances is proven .
 Permanent alimony can also end on retirement or on any previously agreed upon event.

-Speak with one of the attorneys at the family law department to understand what your alimony obligation or award could be.
+Speak with one of the attorneys in the family law department to understand what your alimony obligation or award could be.